-The City of Independence has released the results of the 2016 Citizen Survey.
-The citizen survey was conducted by ETC Institute to measure the satisfaction of Independence residents with various city services.
-This is the eighth time the City of Independence has administered a citizen survey, the last survey having been conducted in 2013.
-The results determine priorities of the community as part of the City Council’s on-going strategic planning process.
+The City of Independence has released the results of the 2018 Citizen Survey.
+The survey was conducted by ETC Institute to measure the satisfaction of Independence residents with various city services.
+This is the ninth time the City has administered a citizen survey, with the last having been conducted in 2016.
+The results help the City Council determine priorities of the community.

-The seven-page survey was administered by mail, phone and online to a random sampling of households in the City of Independence.
-A total of 661 households completed the survey.
-The results of the random sample of households are statistically valid at a 95% level of confidence with a precision of at least a +/- 3.8%.
-Demographics were analyzed to ensure that the survey respondents were representative of the community as a whole.
+The survey was administered by mail and online to a random sample of households in the City.
+A total of 700 households completed the survey, and demographics were analyzed to ensure the survey respondents were representative of the community as a whole.

-ETC Institute conducted an Importance-Satisfaction (I-S) Analysis in order to help the City of Independence identify investment priorities for the next two years to improve overall satisfaction.
+ETC Institute conducted an Importance-Satisfaction (I-S) Analysis in order to help the City identify investment priorities for the next two years to improve overall satisfaction.
 This analysis examined both the importance that citizens place on City services and the level of satisfaction with those services.
-Based on the Importance-Satisfaction (I-S) Analysis, the ETC Institute recommended these three major priorities for investment over the next two years:
+Based on the Importance-Satisfaction Analysis, the ETC Institute recommended these three major priorities for investment in the next two years:

 View the complete results of the citizen survey by clicking here.
 The complete report includes additional information such as the survey instrument, open-ended comments, and maps of the results according to census block groups.